rpm-software-management/dnf/doc/automatic.rst

 ``apply_updates``
     boolean, default: False

-    Whether packages comprising the available should be applied (i.e. installed via RPM).
+    Whether packages comprising the available updates should be applied, i.e. installed via RPM.
 Implies ``download_updates``.
-Note that if this is set to ``False``, downloaded packages will be left in the cache to the next successful DNF transaction.
+Note that if this is set to ``False``, downloaded packages will be left in the cache till the next successful DNF transaction.

 ``download_updates``
     boolean, default: False

-    Whether packages comprising the available should be downloaded.
+    Whether packages comprising the available updates should be downloaded.

 .. _upgrade_type_automatic-label:

 ``upgrade_type``
     either one of ``default``, ``security``, default: ``default``

     What kind of upgrades to look at. ``default`` signals looking for all available updates, ``security`` only those with an issued security advisory.

 ``random_sleep``
     time in seconds, default: 300